-On most of these vehicles, you can get them with either Diesel or Gas engines.
+On most of these vehicles, you can get them with either Diesel or Gas engine.
 These days the differences are smaller than they used to be but it is worth some consideration.
 Diesel engines tend to last longer but require a bit more maintenance to keep them in good condition.
 Diesel engines will also generally get somewhat more miles to the gallon.
 Finally, Diesel engines will have more torque (pulling power) and thus can tow heavier loads.
 On the downside, diesel can be harder to find than gas in some parts of the country and the price tends to be more volatile, sometimes higher and sometimes lower than regular gas.
 Neither choice is bad and while I probably would have preferred a Diesel engine, I have a Gas engine in my truck because it was what the truck I liked happened to have.

 One thing I ended up needing to buy to go with my vehicle is a brake controller.
 This is an electronic device that applies the brakes of the trailer you are pulling when you brake the tow vehicle.
 Some vehicles with a complete tow package will already have a built in brake controller.
 Mine, while rigged for towing and having a brake connection, did not have a controller.
 I had the trailer dealer do the installation, which while not especially complicated still takes a bit more know-how than I had at the time.
 I went with this controller Tekonsha 90885 Prodigy P2 Electronic Brake Control.
 I like that it has a big display for the brake strength and a nice easy dial for controlling it.
 Simple and easy are both good qualities for this gear.
 The reason you need to adjust the strength is that conditions like humidity and temperature as well as whether you are in a hilly area can affect how much oomph you need for smooth braking.